astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 date: 2019-04-03T00:00:00.000Z
 ---

-Apache Airflow has become the industry standard for workflow orchestration, handling use cases that range from machine learning model training to traditional ETL at scale.
+Apache Airflow is the industry standard for workflow orchestration, handling use cases that range from machine learning model training to traditional ETL at scale.
 It's an incredibly flexible tool that powers mission critical projects for startups and Fortune 50 teams alike.

 With that said, the very tool that many regard as a powerful "blank canvas" can quickly become a double edged sword if you're just getting started.
 And, unfortunately, there isn't a particularly vast wealth of resources and best practices that offer assistance on day two operations and beyond.